SportingLargeUnited Kingdom

 Temperament & Personality

-This breed tends to suit homes looking for a friendly, mellow, merry companion, with daily rhythms shaped by high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a gentle, affectionate, sociable companion, with daily rhythms shaped by high energy, moderate barking, and low drooling.

 Coat type